-If your company currently uses SSO to authenticate to Flow, you need to be migrated into the Pluralsight platform.
+If your company currently uses SSO to authenticate to the cloud version of Flow, you need to be migrated into the Pluralsight platform.
 Once your migration is complete, users entering Pluralsight through SSO will automatically be authenticated to the entire Pluralsight platform, which includes access to Pluralsight Flow as well as Pluralsight Skills.

 Moving forward, SSO changes will be made through the Professional Services team.
 While there is often extra cost associated with SSO, we’re waiving SSO charges for your plan as this is an offering you already take advantage of.

 - If your company also has a Skills subscription, Professional Services should be reaching out to you soon to complete your migration.

 - Otherwise, please complete the migration as soon as possible.

 To complete your migration, you’ll need to take four steps.